LarsNorlander/dev-diary/README.md

 ### 6:13

 Today I started [Introduction to the Applied Visual Design Challenges](https://learn.freecodecamp.org/responsive-web-design/applied-visual-design) and got all the way to [Center an Element Horizontally Using the margin Property](https://learn.freecodecamp.org/responsive-web-design/applied-visual-design/center-an-element-horizontally-using-the-margin-property).
 Here, I discovered that several of the HTML tags I used to use have been replaced (e.g. b -> strong) or are done in CSS instead.
 I've also finally got to understand several of the positioning properties that have always been so troubling for me to grasp and so, I look forward to continuing this.

+## June 15, 2018

+### 5:03

+While quickly waiting for my game to update (since it's 12 GB), I decided to quickly do five challenges while waiting.
+I'll be doing a lot more later.